-- Nuclear Energy.
-This $695 million program area funds civilian nuclear energy research.
+- Nuclear Energy. $939 million on civilian nuclear programs.

 Clinch River Breeder Reactor

 The Clinch River Breeder Reactor was an experimental nuclear fission power project in Oak Ridge, Tennessee, that cost taxpayers $1.7 billion and produced nothing.
 Upon its launch in the early 1970s, Clinch River was hailed as a way to create energy independence, as it would produce an inexhaustible energy supply, like a perpetual motion machine.2 The project lasted 12 years until it was finally killed as a result of technical problems, cost escalation, and environmental opposition.

 The project was authorized in 1970, and Congress first appropriated funds in 1972.
 In 1971, the Atomic Energy Commission, which pushed the project, estimated that it would cost $400 million.
 The next year the cost estimate jumped to $699 million.
 The costs kept rising over the years, and by 1983 the cost estimate had ballooned to more than $4 billion.3

 Management of the Clinch River project was hampered by disagreements between Congress and the DOE over the project’s objectives.4 Also, the economic viability of the project was based on uranium price projections that ended up being off-base, and supporters failed to rethink the project after market conditions changed.5

 In the end, the combination of bad economics, environmental problems, and cost overruns gave the upper hand to project opponents, and Congress cut off funding by a narrow vote in the Senate.
 The total cost to taxpayers was $1.7 billion, which is equivalent to more than $4 billion today.6